IFraimG/IFraimG/README.md

  - 💪🏻 I started to learn programming when I was thirteen.
 So, I have been coding already for four years.
  - 🎓 I studied in the Moscow School Programming.
- - 🎓 I study in IT-SAMSUNG.
+ - 🎓 I studied at IT-SAMSUNG school and took second place in the final.
  - Besides basic activities I am fond of learning C++, Python, Java, Linux and Android Mobile Development
  - [I worked on a project for X5 Group](https://drive.google.com/file/d/1gC1cbkjail4BAPMH2PRQm0n477JcFZVj/view?usp=sharing)